naomiofficial/My-Profile-and-Portfolio/README.md

 ![Dashboard Overview](Shopify_Dashboard%20Overview.png)
 ![Final Dashboard](Shopify_Dashboard_Final.png)

+## Interactivity

+- Users can click on genres to filter and explore how different categories influence popularity and audio features.
+- The dashboard allows dynamic comparison between artists, song duration, and musical characteristics.

+## Key Insights

+- Pop, Rap, and Rock are the most popular genres, significantly outperforming others in overall popularity.
+- There is a positive relationship between **danceability and popularity**, suggesting that more danceable tracks tend to achieve higher success.
+- Most songs are clustered between **3–4 minutes**, indicating a standard duration for popular music.
+- A small number of artists dominate the charts, with top performers like Drake achieving significantly higher popularity scores.
+- Audio features such as energy, danceability, and acousticness show variation, but popular tracks tend to cluster around moderate to high energy levels.

 Pop, Rap, and Rock are the most popular genres, significantly outperforming others in overall popularity.
 There is a positive relationship between danceability and popularity, suggesting more danceable tracks tend to perform better.
 Most songs cluster around 3–4 minutes, indicating a standard duration range for popular tracks.